russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 # Licence (CC BY-NC-ND 4.0)

+Both
+- The Standardized Definition of AI Governance
+- The AI Governance Measurement Framework
-Both documents are licensed under
+are licensed under
 **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International.**

 This licence allows **free internal use** but prohibits **commercial exploitation** and **derivatives**.